UoB-OOP/coms10017/README.md

-COMS10009 wiki
+COMS10009 Wiki
 ==============

-This repository contains FAQs and issue resolutions, such as setting up the JDK for development.
+This repository contains [FAQs](#faq), [common issue resolutions](#common-issues), and detailed discussions on various topics, such as [setting up the JDK for development](SETUP.md) and [third-party resources](#RESOURCES.md).
+Short URL: <https://tiny.cc/coms10009-wiki>.

-This document will contain all general FAQs.
+This document contains all general FAQs.
 For specific topics, visit:

  * [Setup](SETUP.md) -- setup instruction for JDK on either your own machine or lab computers
  * [Java](JAVA.md) -- quick reminder of Java features